FedML-AI/FedML/python/fedml/cli/README.md

 3. `bootstrap`, It is the bootstrap shell command which will be executed before running entry commands.

-Then you can use the following example CLI to launch the job at the MLOps platform.
-(Replace $YourApiKey with your own account API key from open.fedml.ai)
+Then you can use the following example CLI to launch the job at FedML® Nexus AI Platform (Replace $YourApiKey with your own account API key from open.fedml.ai)

 Example: